Donin History, Family Crest & Coats of Arms

 Early Origins of the Donin family

 The surname Donin was first found in Shropshire where they held a family seat from very early times.

-Important Dates for the Donin family
+Early History of the Donin family

 This web page shows only a small excerpt of our Donin research.
 Another 243 words (17 lines of text) covering the years 1086, 1199, 1200, 1234, 1437, 1440, 1514 and 1782 are included under the topic Early Donin History in all our PDF Extended History products and printed products wherever possible.